e10v/tea-tasting/README.md

 ### Sample ratio mismatch

-To perform a sample ratio mismatch, use the `SampleRatio` class:
+To check for a sample ratio mismatch, use the `SampleRatio` class:

 ```python
 experiment = tt.Experiment({